paritytech/scripts/README.md

+> [!WARNING]
+> This repo is deprecated, Dockerfiles are now located at https://github.com/paritytech/dockerfiles

 # Parity Scripts & Dockerfiles

 Nowadays, this repo is mostly the open collection of the company's Dockerfiles that are used by Parity in different ways.
 If you work on a Polkadot SDK-based project, you could be interested in our CI image (`ci-unified`) in the `dockerfiles` directory.